 HOW TO ASK FOR STUDIO INTERNSHIPS CORRECTLY:

 So that's it!
 It's really not that hard.
 I hope this blog has given you some things to consider about asking for studio internships.
 Trust me, I know it's hard out there.
 I have had five or six interns in the last 10 years of running a studio, fired one or two of them, and currently have an intern.
 I know every studio owner has slightly different opinions and standards of what an intern actually does and what skills they need to possess, but I say it's always better to be the most skilled applicant.

 With these guidelines, I wish you success in getting that studio internship you so desire!
 You really can "learn a lot," and I genuinely like having interns.
 I just hate getting poorly worded emails. :)

 POST SCRIPT: OPINIONS ON "RECORDING DEGREES"

-Unfortunately, there are a lot of colleges out there trying to capitalize on talented young people and convincing them that A) a recording degree actually means something (it doesn't) and B) that you'll increase your chances of getting a job if you have a degree in "recording arts" or similar (it won't).
+Unfortunately, there are a lot of colleges out there trying to capitalize on talented young people and convincing them that A) a recording degree actually means something (it doesn't) and B) that you'll increase your chances of getting a job if you have a degree in "recording arts" or similar (it generally won't).
 In almost every other industry, this would be true; that's what college is for: teaching you things, preparing you for the workforce, giving you a certification that says you know and understand the subject material, and making you appealing to employers.
 Accounting firms want to see you have a degree in accounting, and that you have passed all of the necessary tests, but recording studios do. not. care.